FatihMala/Absolute-Value/README.md

 # Absolute-Value
-I wrote functional code that uses absolute value.
+In this study, I wrote functional code that uses absolute value.